peterldowns/pgmigrate/README.md

   - [ ] comparisons to other migration frameworks
   - [ ] example of using pgtestdb
   - [ ] discussion of large/long-running migrations, migration ordering
+  - [ ] how to check the dump for differences in CI
 - [ ] Wishlist
   - [ ] make `*Result` diffable, allow generating migration from current state of database.
     - docs should say for now, just use [https://github.com/djrobstep/migra](https://github.com/djrobstep/migra)
   - [ ] some kind of linting
+    - BEGIN/COMMIT/ROLLBACK
     - serial vs. identity
     - pks / fks with indexes
     - uppercase / mixed case